 Solution 3: Antivirus Issues

-Malwarebytes was always advertises as software which should get along just fine with other tools and programs on your computer.
+Malwarebytes was always advertised as software that should get along just fine with other tools and programs on your computer.
 However, judging from other people’s feedback, it seems that the Malwarebytes Anti-Malware “Unable to Connect the Service” may be caused by your antivirus software.

 - Firstly, users have reported that they have never had similar issues in the past while they were using the same antivirus along with MBAM and the issue is most likely caused by a single version of Malwarebytes.